kekePower/museweb/README.md

 * **Single Binary** – Go-powered, ~7 MB static binary, no external runtime.
 * **Zero JS by Default** – Only the streamed HTML from the model is served; you can add your own assets in `public/`.
 * **Modular Architecture** – Clean separation of concerns with dedicated packages for configuration, server, models, and utilities.
+* **Prompt-Scoped Static Assets** – Each prompt set can have its own `public/` directory for static files (CSS, images, JS, etc.), with automatic resolution and fallback to the global `public/` directory.
 * **Robust Output Sanitization** – Advanced code fence removal and markdown artifact cleaning for pristine HTML output.
 * **Enhanced Model Support** – Comprehensive support for reasoning models including DeepSeek, R1, Qwen, Mercury, and more.
 * **Configurable via `config.yaml`** – Port, model, backend, prompt directory, and API credentials.